Titles, topics, and hashtags

 Create a client instance to interact with the TwelveLabs Video Understanding Platform.

-Function call: You call the constructor of the TwelveLabs
+Function call: You call the constructor of the TwelveLabs class.

 Parameters:

-: The API key to authenticate your requests to the platform.
+- api_key: The API key to authenticate your requests to the platform.

-Return value: An object of type TwelveLabs
+Return value: An object of type TwelveLabs configured for making API calls.

-Function call: You call the indexes.create
+Function call: You call the indexes.create function.

 Parameters:

-: The name of the index.models
+- index_name: The name of the index.

-Return value: An object containing, among other information, a field named id
+Return value: An object containing, among other information, a field named id representing the unique identifier of the newly created index.

 Upload videos